ljpatrick/marxpaint/docs/en/README.txt

                palette, which allows you to pick a color from within a box containing thousands of colors.

-               (Note: You can define your own colors for Tux Paint.
+               (Note: You can define your own colors for Marx Paint.
 See the "Options" documentation.)

        Bottom: Help Area

-               At the very bottom of the screen, Tux, the Linux Penguin, provides tips and other information while you use Tux Paint.
+               At the very bottom of the screen, Marx, the Linux Penguin, provides tips and other information while you use Marx Paint.

 (Example tip: 'Pick a shape.
 Click to pick the center, drag, then let go when it
     is the size you want.
 Move around to rotate it, and click to draw it.')